Lloyd Waner: Later life

 After retiring as a player, Waner was a scout for Pittsburgh from 1946 to 1949.
 He filled the same role with the Baltimore Orioles in 1955.
 He worked for the city of Oklahoma City between 1950 and 1967.
 Lloyd and Paul Waner both struggled with alcohol abuse.
 Lloyd Waner Jr. said that while Paul "drank like a fish when he was playing ball", Lloyd's drinking intensified after his playing career was over.
 Lloyd Jr. said that the brothers would have been better known and would have enjoyed their later lives more were it not for alcohol.

 In 1950, Lloyd and Paul Waner lost their older brother, Ralph Waner, when he was fatally shot by his ex-wife Marie.
 Ralph had been eating a steak dinner with his girlfriend when Marie came into the restaurant.
 Ralph and Marie both became angry.
 As they started to walk outside, Marie pulled out a gun.
 Ralph was shot twice, then struggled for the weapon.
 It went off one more time, injuring Marie.
 Ralph died a short time later.
 Ralph had held numerous roles in organized baseball in Pennsylvania.

 Waner was inducted into the National Baseball Hall of Fame in 1967.
 Sabermetrician Bill James has listed Waner as one of ten examples of Hall of Fame inductees who do not deserve the honor.
-Possible reasons for his selection include his brother being a fellow inductee and the inflated batting averages of his era, which helped many players from the 1920s and 1930s in the eyes of the Veterans Committee.
+Possible reasons for his selection include his brother being a fellow inductee (Pirates teammate Pie Traynor argued Lloyd was both a great ballplayer and one who played in his brother's shadow) and the inflated batting averages of his era, which helped many players from the 1920s and 1930s in the eyes of the Veterans Committee.

 Late in Waner's life, writer Donald Honig asked him about a previous quote in which Waner said that he would have played baseball for free.
 "I think I would have asked for expenses", Waner reflected.
 Lloyd gave up drinking in the last four or five years of his life and Lloyd Jr. said that "it was like having a real father around...
 I'll always treasure that period."
 In 1982, Waner died of complications related to emphysema.
 He was survived by his wife Frances and his two children.